mitjabez/power-reader/README.md

 # About

-Esp8266 reads pulses (1 pulse/100Wh) from Levato DME D100 T1 energy meter and sends them to MQTT.
+Esp8266 app which reads pulses (1 pulse/100Wh) from Levato DME D100 T1 energy meter and sends them to MQTT.
+Data is then processed by Node-RED and monitored in Grafana.
+The whole solution is used for monitoring the energy consumption of my heat pump.

 ## Prerequisites